Manipulation under anesthesia

-Manipulation under anesthesia (MUA) or fibrosis release procedures is a multidisciplinary, chronic pain-related manual therapy modality which is used for the purpose of improving articular and soft tissue movement.
-This is accomplished by way of a combination of controlled joint mobilization/manipulation and myofascial release techniques.
-MUA is used by osteopathic/orthopedic physicians and specially trained (MUA certified) physicians.
-It aims to break up adhesions (scar tissue) on or around spinal joints (cervical, thoracic, lumbar, sacral, or pelvic regions) or extremity joints (i.e., knee, shoulder, hip) to which a restricted range of motion can be painful and limit function.
-Failed attempts at other standard conservative treatment methods (i.e., manipulation, physical therapy, medication), over a sufficient time-frame, is one of the principal patient qualifiers.
+MUA is a non-invasive procedure that seems to help regain mobility.
+This involves putting the patient under sedation, and then performing a combination of controlled joint mobilization/manipulation and myofascial release techniques.
+MUA is used by osteopathic/orthopedic physicians, chiropractors and MUA certified physicians.
+It aims to break up adhesions (scar tissue) on and around spinal joints as the cervical, thoracic, lumbar, sacral, and pelvic regions, or extremity joints as the knee, shoulder and hip.
+A restricted range of motion in these joints can be painful and limit function.
+Failed attempts at other standard conservative treatment methods (i.e., manipulation, physical therapy, or medication) over a sufficient time-frame is one of the principal patient qualifiers.